‘Bond Girl’ Olga Kurylenko Spreads Her Legs In Black Lace Lingerie

 Olga’s latest post is a hazy reflection that shows her perched on a luxurious bed, surrounded by satin pillows and down blankets.
 Behind her are a number of oversized floral paintings, setting the scene as an expensive bedroom.
 On the bed, Olga sultrily closes her eyes and spreads her legs.
 She is wearing a black lace corset that shows off her hourglass figure to its best advantage.
 The corset is lined with a pink ribbon that traces the outline of her cleavage and drops down the length of her torso.

-In addition the corset, Olga sports black tights, with a dark band around her upper thighs.
+In addition to the corset, Olga sports black tights, with a dark band around her upper thighs.
 She leans forwards slightly, sensually resting her hands around her knees.

 Within three hours, the post already earned over 9,000 likes and nearly 100 comments gushing about the actress and model’s beauty.